christophhart/hise_documentation/ui-components/plugin-components/knob.md

 - dragDirection: Select a drag direction
 - showValuePopup: Displays a Value Popup that shows the sliders value
 - showTextBox: If in horizontal or vertical mode: show slider value or not.
+- matrixTargetId: This property registers this UI knob as modulation target for the matrix modulation system.
+If the string corresponds to a target ID of one (or more) Matrix modulator(s), then it will connect to this module and update it's value parameter, otherwise it will create a custom modulation slot which will be periodically updated with the modulation value. |
 ---

 ## Filmstripping

 ## Scripting API
 [ScriptSlider](/scripting/scripting-api/scriptslider)

+## Matrix Modulated Sliders

+Starting with HISE 5.0 and the introduction of the [Matrix Modulation System](/hise-modules/modulators/envelopes/list/matrixmodulator), the Slider UI element was extended to offer a native integration with the modulation system.
+It boils down to two categories: Visualisation and Interaction.

+All you need to do to enable these features for a slider / knob is to set its `matrixTargetId` property (or connect it to the Value parameter of the Matrix modulator) and it will then act as a UI "representation" of that modulation target.

+> You might have to rebuild the module tree as this is not supposed to be a dynamic feature.

+### Modulation visualisation

+An important UX concept in synth plugins is the visualisation of the modulation and how it affects the signal.
+The most common one is to display an additional ring that shows the modulated value alongside the parameter value as it was set up by the user and the LAF `obj` parameter will give you a few additional properties that you can use for this.
+Most properties are already converted to the `0...1` range so you can directly throw them into the [Path.addArc()](/scripting/scripting-api/path#addarc) method or whatever you intend to use for rendering your knob.

+> Note that these additional properties only show up if the knob represents a "modulatable" parameter, which is one of the two things:

+1. the `Value` parameter of a [Matrix Modulator](/hise-modules/modulators/envelopes/list/matrixmodulator), which is the go-to solution for all modulation targets that are represented by a modulation chain, either in-built or customly defined in your scriptnode / hardcoded modules.
+2. a knob / slider that has its `matrixTargetId` set to a non-empty string so that it will be registered as additional modulation target.

+Take a look at the [Look and Feel Customization](/glossary/custom_lookandfeel#drawrotaryslider) section for an example of a modulated ring knob.

+### Inbuilt UI features

+The other part of a nice modulation UX is to be able to edit the modulation properties in a smooth way.
+This boils down to two operation types:

+1. Adding / removing connections should be possible with some kind of drag & drop system that extends on the possibility of selecting modulation sources / targets in a big drop down.
+2. Changing the modulation properties should be possible at the "target" location

+### Editing modulation properties

+If you hover over a modulated knob, it will show small modulation rings for every connection that you can use to change the intensity.
+The other modulation properties (inverting it or changing the modulation mode) is available at a context menu when you right click on any of these small connection rings.
+Double clicking on a connection ring will remove the modulation connection (of course fully undoable with `Engine.undo()`).

+While this is a heavily standardized feature that is found in the most popular synths, the exact appearance is of course fully customizable.

+### Connection via drag & drop

+Making the process of adding / removing modulation connections a smooth experience is a very important part of a good UX.
+Most synths have settled on some kind of drag & drop system where you just drag some representation of a modulation source to a target knob to add a connection.

+- modified & customizable context menu that allows to edit / remove the modulation connection
+- add additional modulation targets where a modulation chain is not available using the `matrixTargetId` property.

 ## CSS Styling